ClimbAFingMountain/ClimbAFingMountain.github.io/faqs/index.md

 **Longer answer:** I dual majored in graphic design and illustration at the [*Rochester Institute of Technology*](http://www.rit.edu/) with a minor in fine art, so I had a lot of exposure to drawing as part of my curriculum.
 I learned the fundamentals of capturing 3-dimensional forms from hours of drawing live models with charcoal on large pads of newsprint.

 After graduating college I got really rusty at drawing because I stopped doing it for about 13 years.
-To get my skills back in shape I started a [365 project]({{ site.url }}{% post_url /articles/2014-08-29-paperfaces-retrospective %}) two years ago after discovering the Paper app.
+To get my skills b

 ---

 ## How Do You Draw Those Square Frames?

-I [use whatever straight edge]({{ site.url }}{% post_url /mastering-paper/2014-07-06-grid-method %}) I have laying around: rule, book, piece of cardboard, notepad, etc. I have a few journal pages of "frames" that I duplicate[^duplicate-page] in Paper anytime I want to use them.
-Saves me the step of having to redraw the same thing.

 [^duplicate-page]: To copy a page pinch the screen to zoom out and then press and hold on the <i class="fa fa-plus-circle"></i> plus button until a duplicate button appears.
 The tap that.

 ---

-## How Do You Paint Gradients So Smooth with the Watercolor Brush?

-By painting a bunch of layers of watercolor on top of each other.
-Speed and pressure play an important role in how clean of a tone you end up with.
-My [Paper Basics guide]({{ site.url }}{% post_url /mastering-paper/2014-02-09-basics %}) explains all of the nuances of the watercolor brush and several techniques for using it.

 ---